-1. An initial or prospective assessment, both oral and written, to determine students' previous knowledge and expectations and to empirically check the improvement of competencies related to oral and written comprehension and production.

-2. For the final evaluation, the following will be carried out:

-a) An oral production exam (speaking) that will occupy 20% of the final grade, b) A written exam (use of English and writing) and a listening comprehension (listening) that will occupy 40% of the final grade.

-c) There will also be a joint project (Digital Storytelling) that will occupy 25% of the evaluation, all through group techniques to achieve the proposed objectives.

-d) Finally, 15% of the final grade will be directed to participation in classroom activities, one of which will be an academic report related to the International Skype Tandem activity, which will represent 10% of this note.
+- 1. An initial or prospective assessment, both oral and written, to determine students' previous knowledge and expectations and to empirically check the improvement of competencies related to oral and written comprehension and production. - 2.
+For the final evaluation, the following will be carried out: - a) An oral production exam (speaking) that will occupy 30% of the final grade, - b) A written exam (use of English and writing) and a listening comprehension (listening) that will occupy 30% of the final grade. - c) There will also be a joint project (Digital portfolio) that will occupy 30% of the evaluation, all through group techniques to achieve the proposed objectives.
+(Continuous assessment). - d) Finally, 10% of the final grade will be directed to participation in classroom activities, will represent 10% of this note.
+(Continuous assessment)